B612-Asteroid-Institute/thorctl/README.md

 conda install openorb
 ```

-Then, install `thorctl`'s dependencies with pip:
+Then, install `thorctl`'s dependencies with pip.
+Make sure you have an up-to-date version of pip for this to work:
 ```
+pip install pip --upgrade
 pip install -r requirements.txt -r dev-requirements.txt
 ```